-The effects of mixing steroid and alcohol substances have been debated over time.
+The effects of mixing prednisone and other steroids and alcohol substances have been debated over time.
 Large amounts of steroids and alcohol may lead to gastrointestinal problems such as bleeding or ulcers.
 However, some steroids include alcohol in the mix to make them work effectively.
 If addiction is a concern, know that the larger the amounts taken, the higher the tolerance and the more dangerous it is.
 For more information about the dangers of steroid and alcohol use, contact us.

 Corticosteroids, such as prednisone, may be prescribed for a number of reasons.
 Prednisone is a strong anti-inflammatory medication that is normally produced naturally in the body.
 When the body is inflamed, the addition of this drug can help it return to normal.
 However, if someone is addicted to steroid and alcohol, it could cause damage in the end.
 Treatment for addiction to steroid and alcohol abuse is important, as both substances are harmful to the body when overused.